ciaoidea/holographix/README.md

 ## Abstract (operational contract)

-Let x be a source (image/audio/bytes).
-The encoder produces a set of chunks:
+Let x be a source signal (image/audio/bytes).
+The encoder produces N chunks:

   C = E(x) = {c_1, ..., c_N}

-For any subset S ⊆ C with S != ∅, the decoder returns:
+Let S be any finite multiset of received chunks with at least one valid chunk for the same content_id (duplicates and arbitrary order allowed).
+The decoder returns:

-x_hat(S) = D(S)
+  (x_hat, u) = D(S)

+where x_hat is a full-support best-so-far reconstruction and u is an uncertainty map/curve.

+Define the reference reconstruction x* = D(C).
+For a distortion measure d(.,.), the system is designed so that, for increasing evidence, expected distortion decreases:

+  E[ d( D(S_k), x* ) ] is non-increasing in k

+where S_k contains k distinct informative chunks sampled from C (after validity checks).

-The system is designed so that x_hat(S) is coherent for every non‑empty S, and quality improves smoothly with |S|.
-Missing evidence should express mainly as loss of detail (high‑frequency energy / precision), not as missing coordinates (holes in space/time).
+Missing evidence should manifest primarily as loss of detail (attenuated / missing high-frequency coefficients), not as missing coordinates (holes in space/time).

-This “any subset works” property is the generalized holography.
+This permutation-invariant, idempotent “any subset works” property is generalized holography.

 ## Not Just an Encoder/Decoder: A Resilient Information Field Framework